Physics-50/Module-2/docs/week1.md

 </iframe>

 -----
-### Summary: What you need to leave lab with today
+### Summary of what you need to leave lab with today

 + You should have a preliminary estimate of the speed of sound based on the spacing between levitated beads.
 Ideally this will include analyzing a figure or figure(s) with enough trapped beads for you to make a plot of Bead Position v.s.
 Node Number and use this plot to determine the speed of sound.